WA8LMF Home Page | Main Ham Radio Page | Updated 13 April 07

-Click on blue link to go to the
+Click on blue text to go to the

 WA8LMF UI-View Webserver

-WARNING 1: This page links to a server hosted on a PC connected to a low-bandwidth (300K/sec) consumer cable modem account.
-Due to limited bandwidth of this connection, images may occasionally fail to load.
+WARNING 1: This page links to a server hosted on a PC connected to a low-bandwidth (768K/sec) consumer DSL modem account.
+Due to limited bandwidth of this connection, images may occasionally fail to load if I have large bandwidth-sucking downloads in progress.
 If one or more of the maps fail to appear, hit "Refresh" or "Reload" on your browser toolbar.

-WARNING 2: Disable automatic image resizing in Internet Explorer 6.x or Firefox.
+WARNING 2: Disable automatic image resizing in your browser.
 The maps sent by this server are likely to be much larger than your browser window.
-The automatic downsizing for large images provided in these browsers will make the thin lines and small details on the maps an illegible blur if not turned off.
+The automatic downsizing for large images provided in some browsers will make the thin lines and small details on the maps an illegible blur if not turned off.
 With resizing turned off, you will have to scroll down and/or to the right to see all of the maps.

 Background on the WA8LMF Webserver Setup